5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Brightness_Key_Shortcuts/Customizing_ThinkPad_Keyboard_Shortcuts.md

 Go back to the macOS console you just opened, delete all characters in the search box in the upper right corner, type PS2 and press Enter.

+> [!TIP]
+>
-Tips: If the console has a lot of information, you can use the button at the top to clear it.
+> If the console contains a lot of information, click on the “Clear” in the menu bar.

 ![](https://img10.360buyimg.com/ddimg/jfs/t1/147893/18/26008/46596/6257a096E56f47351/5a94c93bc1c8b2d8.png)